maliksamad2019/react-task-1/README.md

 	7. Any other fields (optional)

-On submit store the data in local storage with User_Details collection name.
+	# On submit store the data in local storage with User_Details collection name.
 ------------------------------------------------------------------------------------------------------------------

+# [Completed]
-4 - Edit User Details														[Done]
+4 - Edit User Details

 	On edit - pull the selected record from localStorage and populate all the fields in User Form